publicityicamp/GPT_6.25_Plus/README.md

 Understand customer requests written in normal language by extracting important details such as budget, delivery location, and intended use automatically.

 **Multi-Agent AI Architecture**:
-Use multiple AI agents that work together like a real sales team where ach agent handles a specific task such as product matching, optimization or compatibility checking.
+Use multiple AI agents that work together like a real sales team where each agent handles a specific task such as product matching, optimization or compatibility checking.

 **Deterministic Compatibility Layer**:
 Check whether all selected components can work together properly by validating CPU sockets, RAM generation, PSU power requirements and other hardware constraints.